Page Reviewed / Updated - January 22, 2021

 According to a study from the National Institute on Deafness and Other Communication Disorders, approximately 20% or 48 million Americans suffer from some level of hearing loss.
 This percentage increases with age, with one-third of Americans between the ages of 65 and 74 suffering from hearing loss and one-half of people over the age of 75 being affected.

-Hearing loss can make it difficult to have conversations, complete normal interactions, enjoy music and other media, and even pose a safety hazard if one is unable to hear warnings and alarms.
+Hearing loss can make it difficult to have conversations, complete normal interactions, enjoy music and other media.
+It can even pose a safety hazard if one is unable to hear warnings and alarms.
 Hearing aids can help remedy this problem by amplifying sounds.
 But with so many companies and models available, shopping for the right one can be overwhelming.